SetuAI/Langchain_PromptEn/README.md

 Certain LLMs can't.
 This is where we prefer using output parsers.

+Note : Output Parser can work with LLM that can and cannot generate SO.

 Output parsers in langchain help convert raw LLM responses into structured formats like JSON, csv, pydantic models and more.
 They ensure consistency, validation and ease of use in applications.